skills17/euroskills-web-development-2023/src/modules/module-f/INSTRUCTIONS.md

 The focus is on the creativity and the presentation of your idea.

 However, the service must be implemented and working, so the function could actually be integrated into the system.
-You don't have to integrate it into the frontend nor backend you built in previous modules, but you should be able to demo it in some way or form.
+You don't have to integrate it into the frontend nor backend you built in previous modules, but you must be able to demo it in some way or form.

 You are then asked to present your service to the other competitors and the experts.